AdilAhmedShekhani/GitLog-Visualizer/README.md

     B --> E["GUI (webpage)"]
 ```

 - CLI Client: The functionality of parsing the git data, we have created `gitviz-cli.js`, which can be used standalone, feed data to other program, with the full control of output, what you want(give flags for your wanted data, like --meta, --file-stats) and in which format(plain text is default, json).
 In short, it handles all the parsing work.
+[Learn More about GitViz CLI and its Usage in GitViz CLI README](./GitViz-CLI-README.md)
-- CLI Dashboard: This is CLI Dashboard based on CLI Client.
+- CLI Dashboard: This is CLI Dashboard based on CLI Client. `gitviz-cli-dashboard.js` this is the dashboard file, you can still give the flags just like `gitviz-cli.js` but the output is structured and formatted, accepts all the flags.
 - GUI: This is GUI based on CLI Client.